hus-o/genesis-challenge/README.md

 - I chose to to use localStorage for minimal data storage for the orders as I think it's better in case of accidental refresh etc. to keep details

 - I chose to use React as this is something I'm familiar with and could work quickly in a short time, if I had more time I'd explore redoing it with web components.
 I also used regular css.

+-- I have previously built something similar but more complex (involving auth and db), linked here: https://github.com/hus-o/stock-trading-app